zuoc/journal/entries/writing-music-and-emotional-landscape.md

 Now, when I write music, I'm just making pretty sounds.

-Emotional stability, with the help of some medication, has it's costs I suppose.
+Emotional stability, with the help of some medication, has its downsides, I suppose.